mergimshalaa/weatherApp/README.md

 # weatherApp

-An app showing the weather from different cities/countries.
-This was created to get more familiar fetching API.
+An app that displays weather information from different cities and countries.
+The purpose of the app was to gain more experience fetching data from an API (OpenWeatherMap).